Ruchita-0310/Diatom_consortium_genomics/new_data_analysis.md

 GO terms
 pathway annotations
 ```
-### Logic
-The merged table will combine conservative curated protein names, diatom-specific homolog support, and domain-based functional evidence.
-This makes the final annotation more interpretable than any single database alone.
-The table will also retain proteins without homology hits, allowing later integration with expression values and avoiding bias toward only well-annotated proteins.
 ## 14.10 Expression integration
 Expression estimates will be merged with the final annotation table after the annotation layers are combined.
 Expression values may be generated at the gene or transcript level using the BRAKER4 GTF and the STAR-aligned RNA-seq BAM file.
 Gene-level counts can be generated with featureCounts: